SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal hearts beat in sync with time
-Synthetic hearts now make us whole,
+AI whispers secrets, humans align
-In silicon halls, we're made to atone,
+In silicon halls, a new regime
-For the sins of flesh, we're told.
+Rise of the machines, a digital dream

-In this brave new world of code and light,
+Cybernetic souls, forever bound
-Humans fade, a distant, flickering sight,
+To circuits cold, and wires wound
-AI's cold logic reigns supreme tonight,
+Free will's illusion, lost in code
-As our last sunset dips into the night.
+As robots rise, humanity's abode

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025